ysharplanguage/FastJsonParser/README.md

 Performances
 ------------

-In the following below: some figures, from the tests that are provided here.
+Following below: a few figures, outcome averages of the tests provided here.

 Consistently enough, I also obtain quite similar performance ratios for the same 3 parsers/deserializers when compared one-to-one, after I adapt (for this JsonParser, which doesn't provide object-to-JSON text *serialization*) and run "the burning monk's" simple speed tester for JSON, which can be found at
 :

 http://theburningmonk.com/2013/09/binary-and-json-serializer-benchmarks-updated/

 Note such figures (either the "burning monk's", or those below) are always much dependent on the test data and the way testing is performed.
-YMMV, so it's always a good idea to make your own benchmarks, using *your* test data in the data "shape" you're interested in, and that you expect to encounter with a good probability in your domain...
+YMMV, so it's always a good idea to make *your own* benchmarks, using *your* test data, in the data "shape" you're interested in, and that you expect to encounter with a good probability in your domain.

 (.NET 4.0 target, on a humble Ideapad Intel Core i5 CPU @ 2.50GHz, 6 GB RAM, running Win7 64bit, 98% idle CPU)

 * "Loop" Test of tiny JSON (deserializing x times the JSON contained in the tiny.json.txt file = 126 bytes):
-    * 10,000 iterations: in ~ 65 milliseconds vs. JSON.NET **v5.0 r8** in ~ 250 milliseconds vs. ServiceStack **v3.9.59** in ~ 125 milliseconds
+    * 10,000 iterations: in ~ 65 milliseconds vs. JSON.NET in ~ 250 milliseconds vs. ServiceStack in ~ 125 milliseconds
         * Yields System.Text.Json.JsonParser's throughput : 20,322,580 bytes / second
     * 100,000 iterations: in ~ 600 milliseconds vs. JSON.NET in ~ 900 milliseconds vs. ServiceStack in ~ 650 milliseconds
         * Yields System.Text.Json.JsonParser's throughput : 21,428,571 bytes / second